Adam's Apple (horse): Stud record

 After his retirement from racing, Adam's Apple was sold to Argentine breeders.
-There he met with some success, siring the filly Chimentera, winner of the Las Oaks at Santiago Chile's Club Hipico de Santiago, and the very good filly La Bastille, likewise a winner of the Oaks but who also defeated her male counterparts in winning the El Derby at the Valparaiso Sporting Club racetrack at Vina del Mar, Chile.
-Adam's Apple died in 1946 at the Ojo de Agua stud in Argentina.
+There he met with some success, siring the filly Chimentera, winner of the Las Oaks at Club Hipico de Santiago in Santiago, Chile, and the very good filly La Bastille, likewise a winner of the Oaks but who also defeated her male counterparts in winning the El Derby at the Valparaiso Sporting Club racetrack at Vina del Mar, Chile.
+Adam's Apple died in 1946 at Haras Ojo de Agua in Argentina.